rpellerin/rpellerin.github.io/content/how-to-give-birth-in-pankow-berlin-as-foreigners.md

 - The fact that you'll need an "assigned" midwife from early in the pregnancy until a few months after the birth.
 You'll see her (him?) on a regular basis throughout pregnancy, and every day just after birth.
 - Prenatal classes for both parents
 - Gynecological follow-up during pregnancy and all of the medical exams
+- The fact that you need to "book" a maternity ward (group tours are often organized monthly)
 - Elternzeit (parental leave)
 - The medical exams after the birth (U examinations)